EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: The conjecture and implications

-\begin{proof} The generic case has been verified in \cite[Section 6.6]{Liu24}, so it remains to prove the statement when $Y^{\geq 3}_{A(S)}\neq0$.
-In this case, the special Gushel--Mukai threefold $X$ over $S$ admits a period dual $X'$ which is also a special Gushel--Mukai threefold by \cite[Lemma 3.8]{KP18}.
-Then it follows from \cite{KP23} that there exists an equivalence $\Ku(X)\cong\Ku(X')$.
-This equivalence descends to an equivalence $\DCoh(S)\cong\DCoh(S')$ for the strongly smooth Gushel--Mukai surface $S$ associated with the threefold $X'$ which is equivariant with the $\mathfrak{S}_2^\vee$-group actions on both side.
-So the stability condition $\sigma_S$ is sent to $\sigma_{S'}$ and the invariant lattice $\bz[v_1]\oplus\bz[v_2]$ is sent to $\bz[v'_1]\oplus\bz[v'_2]$.
+\begin{proof} According to Proposition~\ref{EPW-sextics_generic} and \cite[Lemma 3.8]{KP18}, it remains to prove the statement when the special Gushel--Mukai threefold $X$ over $S$ admits a period dual $X'$ which is a special Gushel--Mukai threefold over $S'$.
+Using the conjecture, one finds an equivalence